*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 We then headed back out of the gates at the Clocktower towards Getsemaní, stopping in the Parque del Centenario to learn a bit more about the struggle for independence and its aftermath for Colombia and Cartagena.

-Dani told us about the simmering centralist and federalist conflict in the years following independence, and even included the story of José Prudencia Padilla, an often overlooked figure in Cartagena’s history.
+Dani told us about the simmering centralist and federalist conflict in the years following independence, and even included the story of mixed race naval admiral José Prudencia Padilla, an often overlooked figure in Cartagena’s history.

 We also made a stop to watch the monkeys, sloths, and iguanas that call this park home before heading into our walking tour of Getsemaní.